 A year ago, more than a dozen credit cards offered no fee balance transfers with 0% interest rates for a full year.
 During April, the last major credit card issuer to offer a 0% APR on no fee balance transfers pulled the offer from the market.
 Today, there are a limited number of credit cards that charge no balance transfer fees, and none of them offer a 0% APR for more than six months.

 As the number of credit card companies offering no fee balance transfers has dwindled, the total fees charged by these companies has risen dramatically.
 Between 2005 and 2007, the vast majority of credit card companies charged 3% of each transfer up to a maximum of $75.
 Over the past few months, many of the nation's largest credit card issuers have eliminated the dollar cap on balance transfer fees.
 Consequently, a person transferring a balance of $5000 would be charged $150 in balance transfer fees today.
 Three months ago, the fees would have been $75.
 Not all credit card companies have raised fees.
-You can learn more about balance transfer credit cards and fees at our website.
+You can learn more about

 Getting Approved for a 0% APR Balance Transfer